makkus/freckles/freckles/doc/frecklets/evolution.md

     name: markus
 ```

 Very simple, one task, makes sure a user exists on a system.
-You can use *freckles* to see the fully-exploded data
+You can use *freckles* to display the fully-exploded,
-structure of a *frecklet* which is used internally.
+internally used data structure of a *frecklet*.
 Here's how:

 ```console
 > freckles frecklet explode example.frecklet